Toddler Harper Beckham's designer clothes go on sale for charity

 "Yesterday when we were getting ready for the sale, we had people walking past all day, knocking on the window desperate to find out how they could get their hands on an outfit," Helena Wiltshire, head of PR at Save The Children, told local media.

-Save The Children said the first item was sold five minutes after the sale began at 0900 GMT (5.00 a.m.
-ET).
+Save The Children said the first item was sold five minutes after the sale began at 0900 GMT.

 (1 US dollar = 0.6285 British pound)